Ogopogo: Alleged sightings

-In August 2008, a local photographer named Sean Viloria and his girlfriend Jessica Weagers were sitting by the lakeshore at Peachland when Weagers noticed a disturbance in the water.
+In August 2008, a local photographer named Sean Viloria and his girlfriend Jessica Weagers were sitting by the lakeshore in Peachland when Weagers noticed a disturbance in the water.
 Viloria snapped one photograph, but his camera died and he wasn't able to capture any more.
-Viloria did not publicize this photo, but described a creature having black hump-like ridges.
-Eight days later, south of the original sighting, Viloria had pulled his car over to look at the Highway 97 widening project when Weagers spotted another disturbance.
-Viloria snapped 11 photographs of the unknown object as it surfaced near a boat.
-Viloria has only shown 3-4 of these photographs to the public.
-One of them shows a tail or neck-like object surfacing the water, while the others show the back and head of the creature.
+The image captured depicted two humps emerging from the water(The image wouldn't make a public appearance until 2020).
+Eight days later, south of the original sighting, Viloria, and Weagers spotted another disturbance on the water snapping 11 photographs of an unknown object as it surfaced near a boat(Only 3-4 have been publicly shown).
+The main photograph was interpreted as either being the tail or neck of the object, while the other two showed the back.
 Viloria estimated the creature as being 5.5–6 m long, judging by the size of the boat in the background.
 The photos were examined by many local experts.
 Chris Bull concluded it didn't look like any known animal of the lake.
 A biologist noted the black/red texture was possibly a different creature or pollution.
 Members of the show MonsterQuest examined the photographs and found no evidence of tampering, as featured in the 2009 episode "Lake Demons".
-This broadcast marked the first appearance of the photos on television.
-Viloria also sculpted a small statue of Ogopogo, which resembles a plesiosaur.
+This broadcast marked the first appearance of the photos on television(A special edition version in 2020 shows Viloria's first photo).
+However people have suggested Viloria had taken photos of a wind surfer that had tipped over which explained the colors.